SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 With both inherited and acquired deficiencies, treatment may help reduce your risk of developing blood clots.
 Your provider may recommend treatment depending on your test results and health history.
 You may be able to lower your risk of blood clots by:

-• Avoiding other things that can increase your risk of blood clots, including:
+• Avoiding other things that can increase your risk of blood clots, including smoking and birth control pills.

 If you have questions about your results or how to manage a protein C or S deficiency, talk with your provider.